 When a player joins, load their saved money from DataStores.
 When they leave, save it.
 If the load fails, default to 100.

-The second prompt gets you the same code with a quarter of the typing, and the AI handles edge cases (BindToClose for studio shutdowns, retry on failure, pcall around the DataStore call) that you probably forgot.
+The second prompt gets you the same code with a quarter of the typing, and the AI handles edge cases (BindToClose for shutdowns, retry on failure, pcall around the DataStore call) that you probably forgot.

 Step 2: Use the existing place structure